intro to Tenant RIght to COunsel

 key eviction right to counsel resources

-- Tenant right to counsel laws: we've put together a comprehensive resource examining all the details of the tenant right to counsel laws that have passed at the city/state level.
+- Enacted law matrix: we've put together a comprehensive analysis of all tenant right to counsel laws that have passed at the city/state level.

 - Landlord/tenant representation statistics: For many years, it was regularly reported that tenants were represented 10% of the time, compared to 90% of landlords.
 However, our most recent data from several dozen jurisdictions actually puts the tenant representation figure at a mere 3% and the landlord figure at 81%.